• Home

 Aaron Parzanowski, "The Right to Repair: Towards the Freedom to Continue Using," translated by Nobuyasu Nishimura, Seidosha, 2025.

-■The latest trend in the publishing industry
+■The recent trend in the publishing industry

-■Message to Tokyo University students
+■Message to University of Tokyo Students

 <end>